bljohnsondev/mishos/docs/docker.md

 ## First Run

+**IMPORTANT**: For the first run with an empty database you need to set `RUN_MIGRATION=1` environment variable in the docker compose file.
+This causes the backend to initialize the database.
+Once this has been completed and your initial user has been created I suggest commenting out `RUN_MIGRATION=1` in the docker compose file and then doing a docker compose `down` and `up` for the change to take effect.
+This flag is only needed the first time the application is started (or in the future if any database schema changes are made).

 Once everything is set and Mishos has been started for the first time visit `/onboarding` in your browser.
 This is a one-time only screen that creates your initial username and password.
 Once your user has been created this URL will no longer be available.